Skip to main content

 The plate theory requires fewer assumptions and is more self-consistent than the beam theory.
 For one, there are no complications arising from the concept of the centroidal axis for arbitrarily shaped prismatic beams.
 The \(z\)-coordinate is measured from the middle plane which is self explanatory.
 Finally, the flexural/torsional response of non-symmetric and/or thin-walled cross-section beams is not present in plates.
 The complexity of the plate formulation comes from the two-dimensionality of the problem.
 The ordinary differential equations in beams are now becoming partial differential equations.

-This page titled 1.6: Strain-Displacement Relation of Thin Plates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Tomasz Wierzbicki (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.6: Strain-Displacement Relation of Thin Plates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Tomasz Wierzbicki (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.